 Netflix and chill?
-More like Netflix and bill the increasing numbers of viewers who subscribe to the video streaming service and watch for more than 140 million hours a day.
-The company streams movies, TV shows, documentaries, and original productions such as Stranger Things to some 140 million monthly (and growing) subscribers in more than 190 countries.
-Netflix produces more programming on its own and continues to strike deals with movie and TV production studios, independent producers, and others for the rights to distribute their content.
-To keep viewers binging, it deploys increasingly sophisticated algorithms to predict viewer preferences and make recommendations on what to watch next.
-Netflix still sends DVDs to US customers through the mail though that business gets smaller every year.
+More like Netflix and bill the increasing numbers of global viewers who subscribe to the video streaming service.
+The world's leading internet streaming company distributes movies and TV shows in a variety of genres and languages to a whopping 139 million monthly (and growing) paid subscribers in more than 190 countries.
+Netflix creates its own content and strikes deals with other producers for the rights to distribute programming.
+To keep viewers binging, it deploys sophisticated algorithms to predict viewer preferences and make recommendations on what to watch.
+Netflix still sends DVDs to US customers through the mail, though the legacy business gets smaller every year.

 Sales and Marketing

 Netflix has spent increasing amounts of money on advertising, surpassing $1.8 billion in 2018, up from about $1 billion in 2017, $842 million in 2016, and some $714 million in 2015.
 It offers a month-long free trial at sign-up to first-time subscribers, a key marketing strategy for the company.

 In 2019, it rolled out price changes to its US streaming plans, raising the Standard plan (two HD streams) from $10.99 to $12.99 per month; the Premium plan (up to four Ultra HD streams) from $13.99 to $15.99 per month; and the Basic plan (with a single non-HD stream) from $7.99 to $8.99 per month.